 But, one of the best things about learning “The Entertainer” is it comes with a huge sense of achievement.
 It’s a milestone song that makes students feel like they can play anything.

-We also need to point out that there are definitely holes in the education from beginner to The Entertainer.
+I also need to point out that there are definitely holes in the education from beginner to The Entertainer.